-During 2018, the Audit Committee comprised of three independent non-executive directors, namely Messrs.
-Tan Aik-Leang (Chairman), Neo Poh Kiat and Ho Raymond Chi-Keung.
+The Audit Committee is comprised of three independent non-executive directors, namely Messrs.
+Xie Tao (Chairman), Neo Poh Kiat and Ho Raymond Chi-Keung, and one non-voting member with observer status, namely Mr. Tan Eng Kwee.
 The Audit Committee oversees the performance of our internal audit function and our independent registered public accountants.
 It also reviews our quarterly financial statements and effectiveness of our financial reporting process and material internal controls including financial, operational and compliance controls.
-The Board has designated Mr. Tan Aik-Leang as our Audit Committee Financial Expert.
+The Board has designated Mr. Xie Tao as our Audit Committee Financial Expert.

-Mr. Tan Eng Kwee was appointed as a non-voting member of the Audit Committee with observer status only on March 25, 2019, relying on the exemption provided in Rule 10A-3(b)(1)(iv)(D) of the Exchange Act.
+Mr. Tan Eng Kwee was appointed as a non-voting member of the Audit Committee with observer status on March 25, 2019, relying on the exemption provided in Rule 10A-3(b)(1)(iv)(D) of the Exchange Act.
 See also "Item 16D Exemptions From The Listing Standards For Audit Committees."
 As an observer, Mr. Tan Eng Kwee does not vote on the Audit Committee decisions, does not attend the private meetings between the independent directors of the Audit Committee with the Company's independent auditors and will abstain from discussions that may involve potential conflict of interest.
+Mr. Tan Eng Kwee is the CEO of our controlling shareholder, Hong Leong Asia.